kazurayam/kazurayam-ks-testobject-testcase-association-tracer/docs/testobject_usage_full.md

 ## Test Object Reference Count

-This table shows the list of two types of TestObjects:
-1. All Test Objects found in the `Object Repository`
-2. `TestObject` instances created dynamically in Test Cases during this time of Test Suite run.
-The table includes *Reference Count*.
-The Reference Count shows the number of Test Cases which refered to each TestObjects by calling either of `com.kms.katalon.core.testobject.ObjectRepository.findTestObject(testObjectId)` or `new com.kms.katalon.core.testobject.TestObject(testObjectId)`.

 | # | Test Object ID | in Repos? | Reference Count |
 | - | -------------- | --------- | --------------: |